instana/ruby-sensor/README.md

 ## Configuration

-Although the gem has no configuration required for metrics, individual components can be disabled with a local config.
+Although the gem has no configuration required for out of the box metrics and tracing, components can be configured if needed.

+### Agent Reporting

+This agent spawns a lightweight background thread to periodically collect and report metrics and traces.
+Be default, this uses a standard Ruby thread.
+If you wish to have greater control and potentially boot the agent reporting manually in an alternative thread system (such as actor based threads), you can do so with the following:

+    gem "instana", :require => "instana/setup"

+...then in the background thread of your choice simply call:

+    ::Instana.agent.start

+Note that this call is blocking.
+It kicks off a loop of timers that periodically collects and reports metrics and trace data.
+This should only be called from inside an already initialized background thread:

+    Thread.new do
+      ::Instana.agent.start
+    end

+### Components

+Individual components can be disabled with a local config.

 To disable a single component in the gem, you can disable a single component with the following code: